How to incorporate a Sole Proprietorship in Ontario?

 The most basic form of business structure in Canada is a sole proprietorship, where a single individual assumes complete ownership of a company, including its profits, debts, and legal obligations.
 Sole proprietorships are subject to personal income tax rates and are considered the most cost-effective and uncomplicated business entities in Canada, both in terms of registration and ongoing obligations.

-Check if Sole Proprietorship is a feasible business structure
+Check if a sole proprietorship is a feasible business structure

 Opting for a sole proprietorship can be an ideal business structure if you are operating a small business independently and wish to avoid the complexities of corporate paperwork and costly accounting fees.
 By establishing a sole proprietorship, you can report your small business earnings and deduct business expenses as part of your tax obligations.